-SOLON welcomes Liverpool Hope University as the 6th UK university to join the SOLON collaboration and George Mair, Professor of Criminology as its SOLON Co-Director – the collaboration comprises (in order of joining) Nottingham Trent, Oxford Brookes, Liverpool John Moores, Plymouth, West of England and Liverpool Hope
+SOLON welcomes the University of Wolverhampton as the 7th UK university to join the SOLON collaboration and David Cox , Reader in Criminal Justice History as its SOLON Co-Director – the collaboration comprises (in order of joining) Nottingham Trent, Oxford Brookes, Liverpool John Moores, Plymouth, West of England, Liverpool Hope and University of Wolverhampton.

 SOLON Routledge: Explorations in Crime and Criminal Justice Histories